 Almsgiving also does not have to be monetary.
 Any sort of service for the Lord is giving alms, as long as it’s done out of love for Him.
 You might look into a new volunteer opportunity, or simply commit to spending special time with each of your children.

 Chickpea Wraps – a great recipe to get beans into people who might not love beans.
 Cream of Vegetable Soup with Salmon Patties – The best part about this meal?
 You can start it an hour before dinner, no thawing, no soaking involved!
 Tuscan Bean Soup – A super simple soup perfect for dipping grilled cheese.
 Veggie Bean Burritos – one of our favorite meatless meals; my husband *almost* doesn’t even miss the meat.
-Three Bean Soup – Kid-friendly because all the beans are blended, another good choice for dipping grilled cheese.
+Three Bean Soup (Recipe available in The Everything Beans Book) – Kid-friendly because all the beans are blended, another good choice for dipping grilled cheese.
 Mexican Black Bean Burgers – my photo only looks okay; check out when Aimee made these from The Everything Beans Book!
 They’re not grain-free for sure, but for families other than ours, they’re a really fun Friday option.
 Black Bean Soup – I can’t tell you how often I’ve been making this lately, probably because it doesn’t really call for any special ingredients and is easy to double.
 Serve with cornbread or tortilla chips.
 Pasta with White (Bean) Sauce – this is the free download from The Everything Beans Book.
 It’s a nice pasta-based change to plain old meatless sauce and gets some protein in you on a Friday.

 Potato Pancakes – make them with shredded raw potatoes or leftover mashed potatoes; serve with scrambled eggs.